-Rice grains with the chaff removed is brown rice, and has the bran and germ still attached.
+Rice grains with the chaff removed is what we know as brown rice, and it has the bran and germ still attached.
 When you remove the germ, you get white rice.
 If you remove every layer, you have “Musenmai”, a Japanese style of rice, ready to boil.

 According to the USA Rice Federation, rice contains no trans fats or saturated fats, no sodium or cholesterol.
 It is also a staple for those with celiac disease because of the lack of gluten.
 In 2004 the U.N. declared the International Year of Rice, in an effort to promote awareness of how important a crop rice is and its role in alleviating poverty and malnutrition worldwide.

 Vitamin A deficiency is a very real health concern in nations which get the majority of their calories from rice.
 Research into how to make rice more nutritious led to “Golden Rice“.
 This rice is genetically engineered to contain the precursor for Vitamin A, beta-carotene.
 The beta-carotene turns the rice yellowish gold, hence the name.

 I recently had a friend tell me that she wished she knew more things to make with rice, because she knows rice is delicious and good for you.
 So this post is inspired by her, to inspire all you home cooks out there with some Jasmine, wild, or brown rice, and confusion as to what to do with it tonight.

 Rice is an excellent side dish, and I’m sure you know many more possibilities than this list, but here are some rice sides ideas.

 1. Cream of Mushroom rice: Boil a batch of rice.
 For extra oomph, use half milk when preparing the rice.
 Open a can of cream of mushroom soup, and pour over, mix into rice, season with salt & pepper, and serve.